ardakarayel/Arda_Karayel/README.md

    * Arable Land vs Happiness Score (Pearson Correlation)

          Correlation Coefficient (r): -0.1380

          P-value                    : 0.1117

    * Arable Land vs Happiness Score (Spearman Correlation)

         Correlation Coefficient (ρ): -0.1371

         P-value                    : 0.1141

-   The study explored how various factors—education level, environmental quality, and air pollution—relate to national happiness scores using both Pearson and Spearman correlation methods.
+   The study examined how several factors—including education, land use, and environmental conditions—relate to national happiness scores using both Pearson and Spearman correlation methods.

-Tertiary enrollment rate shows a strong and statistically significant positive correlation with happiness (r ≈ 0.64, p < 0.001), suggesting that access to higher education is a key contributor to national well-being.
+Tertiary enrollment rate exhibits a strong and statistically significant positive correlation with happiness (r ≈ 0.64, p < 0.001), supporting the idea that access to higher education is a key driver of national well-being.

-Adult literacy rate, on the other hand, does not demonstrate a meaningful relationship with happiness (r ≈ 0.12, p > 0.15), indicating that basic literacy alone may not be a sufficient predictor of well-being.
+In contrast, adult literacy rate shows only a weak and statistically insignificant correlation (r ≈ 0.12, p > 0.15), suggesting that while basic education is widespread, it may not alone predict higher life satisfaction.

-Forest area (%) shows a very weak and statistically insignificant correlation with happiness (r ≈ 0.10, p > 0.2), suggesting that the presence of forested land may not directly influence happiness scores at the national level.
+Forest area percentage shows a very weak and statistically insignificant relationship with happiness (r ≈ 0.10, p > 0.2), indicating that forest coverage, though environmentally valuable, may not directly impact subjective well-being on a national scale.

-Air pollution displays a moderate negative and statistically significant correlation with happiness (r = -0.47 to -0.58, p ≈ 0.000), indicating that higher levels of air pollution are consistently associated with lower happiness scores.
+Air pollution ratio stands out with a moderate and statistically significant negative correlation with happiness (r = -0.47 to -0.58, p ≈ 0.000), highlighting the importance of clean air as a consistent and measurable factor affecting people's quality of life.

+Arable land ratio shows a weak and negative but statistically insignificant correlation (r ≈ -0.14, p > 0.1), implying that agricultural capacity may be more relevant for economic or food security concerns rather than immediate happiness.

+Interestingly, the coastline-to-area ratio, after transformation, demonstrates a moderate and statistically significant positive correlation with happiness (r ≈ 0.36–0.42, p < 0.001), suggesting that proximity to coastlines might contribute to well-being through channels like recreation, climate, and economic opportunities.

 Interpretation:
-These results highlight that tertiary education access and clean environmental conditions (especially air quality) are more influential on happiness than other education or environmental indicators such as literacy or forest coverage.
+Overall, the results suggest that access to higher education, clean air, and coastal environments are more influential on happiness levels than broader geographic or structural indicators such as land use or literacy.
+These findings may guide policymakers toward interventions that prioritize environmental quality and educational access as key components of national well-being.

 # Comparison and Correlation Analysis